 With so many jumping on microlearning’s bandwagon, is it the big L&D heist many experts argue – or is promise lurking?
 As always, it comes down to execution.
-We’ve shared 3 tips and microlearning examples to help make yours work.
+We’ve shared 6 top microlearning examples and best practice tips to help you hit the mark.

 What is microlearning?

 Microlearning is a way of providing short, focused pieces of content to an audience.
 It’s not a new idea, and the effectiveness of microlearning has been debated within the learning and development industry.
 Bite sized courses don’t necessarily equal good learning, as we’ve argued before.
 However, in the right context, it can be highly effective.

 In a world where people are checking their smartphones 9 times an hour, and competition for attention is now extra fierce, it’s no wonder that shorter digital learning content is becoming more popular.

 Zoom fatigue in the wake of lockdown has also meant that average learning session times have decreased from 20 to just over 4 minutes, on average.